• Skip to main content

 Jump to Recipe Print Recipe

 Are you looking for a last-minute edible Christmas gift idea for the peanut butter fan in your life?
-These crunchy American-style SKIPPY® Peanut Butter granola clusters will be sure to impress, and this easy recipe only takes less than half an hour to make!
+These crunchy American-style peanut butter granola clusters will surely impress, and this easy recipe only takes less than half an hour to make!

 Image of man's hands holding a bowl of peanut butter granola.
 There's a little bit of oil on his fingers as he's a cyclist and he had a tyre puncture just before I asked him to be my hand model.